raabteam/raab7-analysis/README.md

 ## Survey analysis pipeline

-Because of minor differences between versions, separate scripts have been written to analyse data from the fifth (RAAB5), sixth (RAAB6) and seventh (RAAB7) version of the RAAB protocol.
+To accommodate differences between RAAB versions, separate scripts have been written to analyse data from the fifth (RAAB5), sixth (RAAB6) and seventh (RAAB7) version of the RAAB protocol.

 These pages contain a suite of scripts for analysing raw RAAB data and exporting key summary data to a report.